 Other times, depending on the size of the tick that bit you, the puncture mark may be too small to spot with the naked eye.

-Adult ticks can vary in size from 2mm to 6mm, with the common blacklegged tick (deer tick) being on the smaller end — only about the size of a crayon tip.
+Adult ticks can vary in size from 2mm to 6mm, with the common blacklegged tick (deer tick) being on the smaller end—only about the size of a poppy seed.
 The head, which is the part of the tick that actually goes into your skin, is even smaller.
 Furthermore, the bite might also be from a tick larvae or nymph (yes, those can also bite).

 If the puncture wound is too small to see, or has already healed, you’ll be left with only a small, red bump where the tick bit you.

-The most common features that mark what a tick bite looks like — redness, mild swelling, and small puncture marks — can make look them quite similar to other insect bites and skin conditions.
-It’s very common, in fact, to mistake them for mosquito bites, flea bites, or bed bug bites, which also often appear as small red bumps.
+The most common features that mark what a tick bite looks like (redness, mild swelling, and small puncture marks) are often confused for other mosquito bites, flea bites, or bed bug bites.

 However, the appearance of tick bites become much more distinguishable when it comes to tick-borne diseases like Lyme disease.